Bububooo3/pancake-maker-code/README.md

   Right now, I do mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
 We work together on a lot of stuff, too.

-  We'll get a final product picture up by May, probably.
+  I'll get a final product picture up by May, probably.
 <hr>
 Power Diagram (Goes with Wokwi)